Nivalyx/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

 ## Service

-upppy was created as a free, lightweight alternative to proprietary image hosting services such as Rapidshare or ImageShack.
+upppy was created as a free, lightweight alternative to proprietary image hosting services such as Rapidshare or ImageShack.[^upppy-image-hosting-ref]

 The service didn't require any registration and allowed for everyone to upload any file (within its Terms of Service) either anonymously or not.
 Similar to certain [imageboard sites](https://en.wikipedia.org/wiki/Imageboard), upon uploading a file, users were given a choice as to whether to post their file in the default, catch-all working channel (`#random`) or in the one of the more specific channels as follows: